RoboSats/robosats-startos/README.md

 **Tip:** You can also install the robosats.s9pk using **Sideload Service** under the **Embassy > SETTINGS** section.
 ## Verify Install

-Go to your Embassy Services page, select **Hello World**, configure and start the service.
+Go to your Embassy Services page, select RoboSats, configure and start the service.

 **Done!**